Skip to content

 1. In the Ready to Install window, click Install to start the installation of the ‘3CX Monitor’.

-3. Once the installation is complete, check Launch 3CX Monitor check box and then click Finish.
+1. Once the installation is complete, check the Launch 3CX Monitor check box and then click Finish.
 The 3CX Monitor configuration screen opens.
 If you want to simply close the installer without opening the configuration screen, then simply uncheck Launch 3CX Monitor check box and then click Finish

 3CX Monitor Setup #